Purpose

 References

-- For more information about how to connect to OceanBase Database, see Overview.
+- For more information about how to connect to OceanBase Database, see Overview of connection methods.

 - For more information about how to use the

-LOAD DATAstatement, see Import data by using the LOAD DATA statement. - For more examples about using the
+LOAD DATAstatement, see Import data by using the LOAD DATA statement. - For more information about how to bypass import data by using the

-LOAD DATAstatement for direct load, see Import data through direct load by using the LOAD DATA statement.
+LOAD DATAstatement, see Bypass import data by using the LOAD DATA statement.